 The person or persons who have written a book, article, play, poem, report, etc. It may be an individual, group of individuals, or a corporate author (agency, government, company).

 Place where books which have been borrowed from a library are returned.

-The terms and, or and not when used to make search topics for searching electronic database indexes (WWW and CD-ROMs).
+The terms and, or and not when used to make search topics for searching electronic database indexes.
 Also called logical operators.